abdolence/slack-morphism/site/docs/docs/akka-http.md

 For simplicity sake:
    * This template uses an embedded database [SwayDb](http://swaydb.io/) to store tokens.
-   For production environments, you should consider to use more appropriate for you solutions.
+   For production environments, you should consider to use more appropriate solutions for your case.
    * This template doesn't provide HTTPS configuration for Akka, which is described in detail [here](https://doc.akka.io/docs/akka-http/current/server-side/server-https-support.html) or use other HTTPS solutions (like reverse HTTP proxies).